rikosintie/Discovery/Helper-scripts.md

 }
 ```

-It save the data to hostname-Mac2IP.json in the data folder.
+The Mac Address is used for the key, the IP Address for the value.
+It saves the data to hostname-Mac2IP.json in the data folder.

 - procurve-macaddr.py - Matches the Mac address in the hostname-Mac2IP.json file to the mac address in the hostname-mac-address.txt file.